nchocholova/english-for-designers/02-the-bio/Draft.md

 Hi, I’m Natalie ~~Chocholova~~ — a consultant-designer hybrid with international business know-how.
 I transform brands into their best version.
 Let’s get started. ~~Say hi at natalie@email.cz.~~

-**Handshake 2 (edited 26.11):**
+**Handshake 2 (edited 26.11 / 10.00):**
 Hi, I'm Natalie – a consultant designer hybrid with international business know-how.
 I transform brands into their best versions.
-Curious?
-Then let's get started!
+Curious? *Then let's get started!*

+**Handshake 2 (edited 26.11 / 14.00):**
+Hi, I'm Natalie – a consultant designer hybrid with international business know-how.
+I transform brands into their best versions.
+Curious? *Shoot me a message!*

 **About Me (tailored to an academic setting 18.11):**